PezzolesiLab/pezzolesilab/_pages/home.md

 We also collaborate with the leading researchers from across the United States, including researchers at the Joslin Diabetes Center, the [University of Pennsylvania](https://www.pennmedicine.org/for-patients-and-visitors/find-a-program-or-service/kidney), the [University of Virginia](https://med.virginia.edu/cphg/), [City of Hope](https://www.cityofhope.org/), the [University of Michigan](https://medicine.umich.edu/dept/intmed/divisions/nephrology), and the [Jackson Laboratory](https://www.jax.org/).

 ### Joining the Pezzolesi Lab
-If you are interested in joining please go to the [recruitment](recruitment) page.
+If you are interested in joining, please go to the [recruitment](recruitment) page.

 ### Funding
 We are grateful for funding from the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.niddk.nih.gov/), the [Diabetic Complications Consortium](https://diacomp.org/), the [Driving Out Diabetes](https://healthcare.utah.edu/wellness/driving-out-diabetes/), the [National Kidney Foundation of Utah and Idaho](https://www.kidneyut.org/), the [Utah Genome Project](https://uofuhealth.utah.edu/center-genomic-medicine/research/utah-genome-project.php), [Janssen](https://www.janssen.com/), and [renalytix](https://renalytix.com/).